 - Sudden changes in body temperature and stress, which may cause sweating

-- Triggers that cause allergy symptoms
+- Or any triggers that cause allergy symptoms

-When washing or bathing:
+When washing or bathing, try to:

 - Expose your skin to water for as short a time as possible.
 Short, cooler baths are better than long, hot baths.

-- Do not scrub or dry your skin too hard or for too long.
+- Not scrub or dry your skin too hard or for too long.

 - Apply lubricating creams, lotions, or ointment to your skin while it is still damp after bathing.
 This will help trap moisture in your skin.